theknight1509/master_project/manip_multiple_param/test_dir/README.md

-This is the readme-file for a MonteCarlo experiment of 'Omega' performed on Wed Apr 18 14:34:21 2018.
+This is the readme-file for a MonteCarlo experiment of 'Omega' performed on Thu May  3 15:43:35 2018.
 The datafiles are two-dimensional numpy-matrices named unknown filename.

 The values for parameters (fudge factors applied to parameters) can be found in [parameter-table](parameter_files.dat)